What was your mission during Operation Daguet?

-Have you learned from this campaign useful takeaways for the rest of your career?
+Did the lessons learned during this campaign help you during the rest of your military career?